7 daily habits you should change to stop hurting your back

-When people think of lower back pain and lifestyle, they first tend to think that sedentary lifestyle is the main cause.
-Although it can be a leading cause, others such as diet, stress, smoking, posture, proper lifting and amount or intensity of exercise come in to play.
+When people think of lower back pain and lifestyle, they first tend to think that a sedentary life is the main cause.
+Although it can be a leading cause, others such as diet, stress, smoking, posture, proper lifting and amount or intensity of physical activity come in to play.

 1. Avoid living a sedentary life

 Sedentary lifestyles are never good.
 Especially for your body.

 We are all guilty of falling into one at least more than one occasion, is sometimes it’s beyond our control.
-A sedentary lifestyle prevents and delays us from the proper conditioning that our bodies need to meet the demands of the day.
+A sedentary life prevents and delays us from the proper conditioning that our bodies need to meet the demands of the day.